Koszul duality for operadic categories: Introduction

 \section{Introduction}

+Koszul duality is an important ingredient in the theory of algebraic operads.
+The classical Koszul duality theory for associative algebras goes a long way back to Priddy~\cite{Priddy}, but a~milestone was the 1994 paper {\em Koszul duality for operads} by Ginzburg and Kapranov~\cite{ginzburg-kapranov:DMJ94}, where they generalize it to operads.
+The key examples are the operads $\Lie$ and $\Com$ for Lie, resp.~commutative associative algebras that are Koszul dual to each other, whereas the operad $\Ass$ for associative algebras is self-dual.
+While many aspects of operad theory can be formulated in general symmetric monoidal categories, such as the category of sets or the category of spaces, Koszul duality theory is really a feature specific to algebraic operads, meaning operads in the category $\Vect$ of graded vector spaces.

-By~\cite[Definition~4.1.3]{ginzburg-kapranov:DMJ94}, a classical quadratic operad $\oP$ is Koszul if the dual dg (abbreviating differential graded) operad~$\D(\oP^!)$ of its Koszul dual resolves $\oP$.
-The operad $\D(\oP^!)$ then provides, using a construction of~\cite{markl:JHRS10}, a canonical explicit $L_\infty$-algebra capturing deformations of $\oP$-algebras via its moduli space of Maurer-Cartan elements.
+By~\cite[Definition~4.1.3]{ginzburg-kapranov:DMJ94}, a symmetric quadratic operad $\oP$ is Koszul if the dual dg (abbreviating differential graded) operad~$\D(\oP^!)$ of its Koszul dual resolves $\oP$.
+The operad $\D(\oP^!)$ then provides, using a construction of~\cite{markl:JHRS10}, a canonical explicit $L_\infty$-algebra capturing deformations of $\oP$-algebras via its moduli space of Maurer{\textendash}Cartan elements.
 Moreover, algebras for $\D(P^!)$ are strongly homotopy $\oP$-algebras, whose salient feature is the transfer property over weak homotopy equivalences.
 The operad $\D(\oP^!)$ also leads to the canonical (co)homology theory of $\oP$-algebras, cf.~\cite[Section~II.3.8]{markl-shnider-stasheff:book}.
 This explains the prominent position of quadratic Koszul operads in the traditional operad theory.
-The aim of the present article, which is a continuation of~\cite{part1}, is to implant the theory of quadratic operads and their Koszulity worked out by Ginzburg and Kapranov in~\cite{ginzburg-kapranov:DMJ94} into the context of operadic categories.

-An important r\^ole will be played by free operads over operadic categories, both in the definition of quadraticity and of the dual dg operad needed for the formulation of the Koszul property.
-As we noticed for classical operads in~\cite{markl:zebrulka}, the construction of free operads is more structured if one uses, instead of the standard definition, a modified one.
-Let us explain what we mean by this.